-The computer numerical control program enables students to develop skills in setting up and operating conventional machine tools to produce precision parts and develop the required skills in preparation for CNC (computer numerical control) programming, setup and operation.
-Students will develop additional skills in process planning, blueprint reading, CAD/CAM, measurement and inspection, and custom work-holding design, leading to National Institute of Metalworking Skills (NIMS) or other credentials.
+The Computer Numerical Control (CNC) certificate program enables students to develop skills in programming, set-up, and operation of CNC machine tools to produce precision parts and develop the required skills for entry-level employment.
+Students will develop additional skills in process planning, print reading, CAD/CAM, measurement and inspection, and custom work-holding design, leading to NIMS - National Institute of Metalworking Skills and/or other credentials.

-NMCC houses Maine's first HAAS Technical Education Center.
+The Computer Numerical Control program at NMCC is located in the College's HAAS Technical Education Center.
 The college's collaborative relationship with HAAS Automation, Inc. affords students access to state-of-the-art machine tools to support training in both entry-level and advanced machining processes.
-There is a strong general education component integrated into the program to satisfy demands for appropriate work force skills.
-The computer numerical control program is a NIMS accredited metalworking training program at machining level I and machining level II.